Register as New Patient

 Registration at this practice and subsequent appointments with a Doctor is subject to you attending a registration appointment; this is to establish your needs, so that we can provide you with the best possible level of care.

-If you live within our practice area, AND IF YOU ARE NEW TO THE AREA, OR ARE NOT REGISTERED WITH A GP AT PRESENT you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
+If you live within our practice area, you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
 Eligibility can be quickly confirmed from your address so it would help if you could provide proof by way of a recent utility bill.
 Please bring your medical card and photographic identification to reception.

 Click on the image opposite for a larger version of our area map.

 We can receive and process these forms between 3pm and 5pm at our Donegall Road site.

 We would kindly ask that to help maintain social distancing within the surgery, that you complete these as fully as you can at home, then bring them in, rather than completing them in the surgery.

 You will need to complete a registration form and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.